Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 2. Social awareness: cultivate a mindset of awareness to guide actions and advocacy for the benefit of society at large.

-1. Professionalism: be accountable for one's physical therapy judgments, actions and omissions as related to standards of the profession.
+3. Professionalism: be accountable for one’s physical therapy judgments, actions and omissions as related to standards of the profession.

-4. Interprofessional health care: use a framework of understanding of the roles and shared values of various health professionals to facilitate interprofessional communication and teamwork.
+6. Interprofessional health care: use a framework of understanding of the roles and shared values of various health professionals to facilitate interprofessional communication and teamwork.

 Mission Statement

 The department of physical therapy at Quinnipiac University provides an innovative, student-oriented environment to prepare students who can meet the evolving health needs of society.
 The program is dedicated to developing lifelong learners who will enhance the profession through a commitment to reflective practice, interprofessional collaboration, leadership and socially aware action.
-The educational experience embodies the core values of both the university and APTA.
-Students provide person-centered care using evidence-informed practice to optimize movement and positively transform society.
+The educational experience embodies the core values of both the University and APTA.
+Graduates provide person-centered care using evidence-informed practice to optimize movement and positively transform society.

 Graduate Admissions Policy